pt9999/fixlang_minilib/Reference.md

 #### or_else: Parser a -> Parser a -> Parser a;

-If the first Parser raises a _NotMatch error, try the second Parser.
+If the first Parser raises a _NotMatch error, tries the second Parser.

 #### or_error: String -> Parser a -> Parser a;